 Posted by Glenn Wallis on November 18, 2011

-“Nascent Speculative Non-Buddhism,” the article presented in this post (pdf at bottom and on articles page), represents the fullest formulation of non-buddhism so far.
+“Nascent Speculative Non-Buddhism,” the article presented in this post (pdf link at bottom), represents the fullest formulation of non-buddhism so far.
 The paper presents a heuristic which, if applied to your reading of Buddhist material and to your listening to Buddhist discussions, will, I am certain, prove revealing.
 As the title indicates, speculative non-buddhism is just beginning its life.
 A great deal of work needs to be done on both the theoretical and interpretive sides.

 For those of you who will read no further than this post, I give you here the beginning, middle, and end.

 “What is true cannot change; what changes is not true”— is this not the miserable dream in which too many have diffused their cleverness?—François Laruelle